Nearing retirement age and not too bothered about your credit score? Here's why you should be.

 - Negative credit listings.
 Any details of overdue debts, defaults, missed or late payments or serious credit infringements will have a negative impact on your credit score.

-- The age of your credit file.
+- The age of your credit report.
 The listings on your credit file will have a different effect depending on the age of your credit file.
 For instance, if you make a number of applications for credit and your credit score has only been active a short time, it may have a larger impact on your credit score than if your credit file had been active for a number of years.

 Why is my credit score important during retirement?